Lensatom/Lensatom/README.md

 ### :woman_technologist: About Me :
 <b>I am Ayomide</b><br />
-🤵 I am a frontend and firebase developer.<br />
+- 🤵 I am a frontend and firebase developer.<br />
-🕐 I presently have at least four years of experience in three companies.<br />
+- 🕐 I presently have at least four years of experience in three companies.<br />
-🌱 I’m currently learning machine learning and advanced state management.<br />
+- 🌱 I’m currently learning machine learning and advanced state management.<br />
+- ⚡ In my free time, I try out new algorithms and surf HackerRank.<br />
-👯 I’m looking to collaborate on problem-solving innovations.
+- 👯 I’m looking to collaborate on problem-solving innovations.

 <!--
 **Lensatom/Lensatom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.